Cestui que: Original purposes

-Both cestui ques are rooted in medieval law, a legal device for avoiding feudal services (most forms of servitude) due to an overlord, by granting the land for the use of another, one who owed none of these to the lord.
+Both of the aforementioned categories of cestui que are rooted in the feudal law dominant in most of European Christendom during the Middle Ages.
+As a concept, it originated as a means to avoid feudal levies (most forms of servitude) due to an overlord by passing land on for the use of another person, namely one free of such obligations.
 The law of tended to defer jurisdiction to courts of equity as opposed to the less flexible common law courts.
 The device was often used by people who might be absent from the kingdom for an extended time (as on a Crusade, or a business venture), who held a tenancy in the land and in return owed feudal incidents (services) to the landlord.
-The land could be left for the use of a third party, who did not owe those incidents to the lord.
+This would allow the land to be left for the use of a third party.

-Any such "in trust" legal status was partly to circumvent the Statute of Mortmain, which sought to end the relatively common practice of leaving real property (land, milling rights, markets, fisheries) to the Church (meaning any of its branches), on the tenant's death, so as to avoid dues (inquisitions post mortem) which could, unpaid, lead to reversion/repossession of the tenancy to the landlord.
-Two concepts explain the origin of mortmain ("dead hand").
-First, it can be characterised as referring to the deceased donor and former owner, and their desire, in their Will that the Church inherit.
-Second, as the Church (a nonnatural person recognized by the common law) never dies, the land never leaves its "dead hand".
-Before this act, vast tracts of land were left directly to the Church, which never relinquished it.
+Any such "in trust" legal status was partly to circumvent the Statute of Mortmain, which sought to end the relatively common practice of leaving real property (land, milling rights, markets, fisheries) to the Church (meaning any of its branches) following the tenant's death, so as to avoid dues (inquisitions post mortem) which could, if left unpaid, lead to reversion or repossession of the tenancy to the landlord.
+Two concepts explain the origin of mortmain ("dead hand"): first, it can be interpreted in reference to the desire of the deceased donor and former owner to pass on properties to the Church; second, because the Church (a legal person recognized by the common law) is not a person but an institution that could never die or be declared dead in the legal sense, the land never leaves its "dead hand".
+Before Edward I issued the statutes between 1278 and 1290, vast tracts of land were left directly to the Church, which never relinquished it.
 Other land could be transferred to anyone, inherited only through a family line (sometimes only the male line), or revert to an over-lord or the Crown upon the death of the tenant.
-Church land had been a source of contention between the Crown and the Church for centuries.

-Creating a trust, again, allowed branches of the Church to farm the land beneficially, while the legal title (meaning right to transfer if needed and gain or lose in capital) belonged to a corporation of lawyers or other entities, with discretion to benefit the Church, so preserving the pre-Statute practice.
+The Church's accumulation of land had been a source of contention between the Crown and the Church for centuries.
+Creating a trust in such a way allowed the Church to continue reaping material benefit from the lands in question, because the legal title of ownership (meaning right to transfer if needed and gain or lose in capital) would be transferred to a corporation of lawyers or other entities (trustees) legally separate from but acting on behalf of the Church to maintain the status quo before the statute.